n8willis/opentype-shaping-documents/opentype-shaping-hangul.md

 #### 5.4 tjmo ####

-This feature replaces the default (i.e., standalone) forms of trailing consonant (jongseong) glyphs with alternate forms that fit into syllable-appropriate positions.
+This feature replaces the default (i.e., standalone) forms of trailing consonant (jongseong) glyphs in a syllable cell with alternate forms that fit into syllable-appropriate positions.

+Because jongseong jamo are always preceded by a choseong jamo and a jungseong jamo, there is less variation in shape that the alternate forms can take on.
+A given font may, however, include several context-dependent alternates for stylistic or typographic variation.

 ### 6. Reordering tone marks ###